 A body of anti-ageing research indicates that Intermittent Fasting improves longevity and reduces cancer risk.
 An exciting research project funded by the Genesis Breast Cancer Prevention Appeal (first published in the International Journal of Obesity in December 2011) reinforces the links between cancer and obesity – and shows that an intermittent fasting diet is highly effective in reducing the risk of breast cancer in women.

 Although the results of this study were not surprising it is gratifying to see this evidence being reproduced in another robust clinical trial.
 It is also one of the first clinical trials to directly compare the effectiveness of intermittent fasting to generalised low calorie dieting.
-The protocols used in this clinical study mirrored one of the numerous optional protocols outlined in The Handbook of Intermittent Fasting and you can read a summary of the entire study here.
+The protocols used in this clinical study mirrored one of the numerous optional protocols outlined in The Handbook of Intermittent Fasting.

 Some of the strongest evidence relating to the importance of this approach is the scientific findings showing how Intermittent Fasting affects diabetes risk (see Journal of Applied Physiology PDF download) and how it improves hormonal balance to make the body leaner and more muscular (see Journal of Applied Physiology article).